-- 1. Get Over It Quickly.
+1. Get Over It Quickly.
 You now have a formal reporting responsibility to the Board of Directors.
-And the PE partners on this Board have a formal reporting relationship to the institutions that invested in you.
-You were a big fish in a small pond.
-You now report to a Board.
+And the PE partners on this Board have a formal reporting relationship to the institutions or individuals that helped fund our investment in you.
+You may have loved the life you once had: you were a big fish in a small pond.
+You now have reporting relationships.
 Get over it quickly or quietly resign.
-In our world, everybody is responsible to someone. - 2.
-Nose In/Fingers In.
+In our world, everybody is responsible to someone.

+2. Nose In/Fingers In.
 The phrase "Nose In/Fingers Out" is a common cliché in corporate governance: let the CEO execute business.
 The Board should focus on asking questions.
 Leave the CEO alone.
 At private equity dominated boards, this slogan does not apply.
 Institutional and private investors expect their private equity partners to be deeply involved in the investments.
 PE fingers are always in operations.
-It is not a reflection on you if this happens. " If we trust that the work you are doing is on track, you will find we still have fingers in your operations.
-And if we don't trust the work you are doing, two of our hands will quickly be on the steering wheel!" - 3.
-Rattle Our Cage.
+It is not a reflection on you if this happens.
+"If we trust that the work you are doing is on track, you will find we still have fingers in your operational decision making.
+And if we don't trust the work you are doing, two of our hands will quickly be on the steering wheel!"

+3. Rattle Our Cage.
 Everybody leads busy lives.
 It is up to you to rattle our cage before the next board meeting.
 We will get over the interruption.
 We will not get over being kept in the dark by you.

-Do not surprise us with last minute crisis. - 4.
-Bring Negative News to Us ASAP.
-With other types of Boards, there may be enough lag time between meetings to allow you to identify a problem and then declare "problem solved!" before the Board meeting.
+4. Bring Negative News to Us ASAP.
+With other types of Boards, there may be enough lag time between meetings to allow you to identify a problem and then declare "problem solved!"
 We don't work that way.
 As much as we hate to hear bad news, hearing about bad news late in the game is even worse for us.
 Late in the game is defined as more than 24 hours passing between you hearing about the problem and us hearing about it.